shannonlucas/ccodetut3js/tutorial/docs/getting-started/setup-scene.md

 sidebar_position: 2
 ---

-# Setting up the Scene
+# Setting up the scene

 All three-dimensional graphics scenes have some core elements in common regardless of which graphics library you are using.